elastic/rally/README.md

 Here are some examples:

 * `esrally`: Runs the benchmarks and reports the results on the command line.
 This is what you typically want to do in development.
 It assumes lots of defaults; its canonical form is `esrally all --benchmark-mode=single --revision=current --track-setup=defaults`.
-* `esrally --skip-build`: Assumes that an Elasticsearch ZIP file has already been build and just runs the benchmark
+* `esrally --pipeline from-sources-skip-build`: Assumes that an Elasticsearch ZIP file has already been build and just runs the benchmark.
 * `esrally --revision ebe3fd2`: Checks out the revision ebe3fd2 from git, builds it and runs benchmarks against it.
 Note that will only work if the build is based on Gradle (i.e. Elasticsearch 3.0+)
-* `esrally race --skip-build`: Skips the build and runs only the benchmarking stage skipping reporting.

 #### Telemetry

 Rally can add telemetry during the race.
-Currently, only [Java Flight Recorder](http://docs.oracle.com/javacomponents/jmc-5-5/jfr-runtime-guide/index.html) is supported.
+For example, Rally supports [Java Flight Recorder](http://docs.oracle.com/javacomponents/jmc-5-5/jfr-runtime-guide/index.html) to write flight recording files during a benchmark.

-To see the list of available telemetry devices, use `esrally list-telemetry`.
+To see the list of available telemetry devices, use `esrally list telemetry`.
 To enable telemetry devices, run Rally with the `--telemetry` option, e.g.: `esrally --telemetry=jfr` enables the Java Flight Recorder based profiler.

+#### Pipelines

+Pipelines allow Rally to execute different steps in preparation of a benchmark.
+For now only to pipelines are supported:

+* `from-sources-complete`: This is the default pipeline that is run when nothing is specified.
+It checks out the Elasticsearch sources from git, builds a ZIP file and runs the benchmark.
+* `from-sources-skip-build`: This pipeline assumes that a ZIP file has already been built.
+It just takes it and runs the benchmark.

+Over time we will add more pipelines to Rally, for example to download an official Elasticsearch distribution instead of building it from sources.
+Rally lists the available pipelines with `esrally list pipelines`.

 ### Key Components of Rally